MBJohansen/Deep_Learning_VAE_Project/README.md

 # Deep_Learning_VAE_Project
-Repository for implementation of AE and VAE for Deep LEarning Project
+Repository for implementation of AE and VAE for Deep Learning Project